 ADMISSION TO LIMITED ENROLLMENT PROGRAMS (LEP)

 The university has taken steps to limit enrollment in certain majors in order to maintain high-quality programs.
-These majors include the architecture, business, engineering, journalism, biological sciences, biochemistry, chemistry, environmental sciences and policy (biodiversity and conservation), communication, criminology and criminal justice, government and politics, psychology, and landscape architecture.
+These majors include business, engineering, journalism, biological sciences, biochemistry, chemistry, environmental sciences and policy (biodiversity and conservation), communication, criminology and criminal justice, government and politics, and psychology.
 Students should check the LEP website at www.lep.umd.edu or contact the Coordinator of Limited Enrollment Programs at 301-314-8385 for updated information.

 Freshmen: Admission of new freshmen to some LEPs is highly selective.
 LEPs with highly selective admission for freshmen include business, engineering, biological sciences, biochemistry, and chemistry.
 Because space may be limited for a particular major, early application is encouraged.
 Freshmen who are directly admitted to an LEP will be subject to a performance review when they complete 45 college credits.
 The review varies from program to program, but always includes satisfactory performance in a set of appropriate courses.
 Students not passing the review will be required to choose another major.
 See the academic program description for specific details.